philipdelff/NMdata/devel/NMdata_Rpackage/NMdata_Rpackage.knit.md

   difficulties in this process.
 This takes a lot of time and is most often only because we don't have adequate tools at hand.

-* Being a fairly experienced R programmer, I generalized some of these methods and collected them in `NMdata`.
+* I generalized some of my solutions and collected them in `NMdata`.

 * Almost every single line of code in the package is motivated by bad experiences.
 Errors, fear of errors, time wasted on debugging and double checking.

 * I have no intention of missioning these approaches to others.
 But if you find something interesting, feel free to take advantage.

 <!-- This could become a good slide, but so far not ready at all -->